RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor04.rst

 c = a AND b = a X b,

-We can do a table and calculate all possibilities for the result, this table is called the truth table.
-As this is a conjunction the result can only be true or 1 if a and b are true.
+We can make a table and calculate all possibilities for the result, this table is called the truth table.
+As this is a conjunction the result can only be true (or 1) if both a and b are true.

 .. table::
     :align: center